 1 scoop - almond butter

-handful - raisins
+handful - walnut halveshandful - raisins

 handful - dark chocolate chips (if you want to go healthier take a half bar of Green & Blacks organic 85% cocoa dark chocolate and cut it up into small chunks)